Displaying 21 - 40 of 203

 Work-related injuries and illnesses (I&I) cause a tremendous burden on society.
 I&I are costly for employers, workers, and families due to economic, health and related personal costs that arise from interruption or loss of income, reduced capacity to work, temporary or permanent dislocation, reduced capacity to find new employment, and need for medical care.

-An analysis of trends in cancer care expenditures from 1998 to 2012 performed by my colleagues and me at Altarum Institute was recently published in Cancer.
+An analysis of trends in cancer care expenditures from 1998 to 2012 performed by my colleagues and me at Altarum was recently published in Cancer.

 Below please find a collection of comments and submissions regarding elder care policy over the last 1-2 years.